+Make sure that the identifier is spelled correctly.
 Make sure that the variable with the given name is a struct or a function block.

 This is not a FUNCTION-POU.

 An identifier used as a function name has been defined but is not a function name.